-Stigler argues that influential economic interests seek regulations that reduce competition.1 paraphrase is a little like a translation.
-Although it isn't usually a wordfor-word substitution, it often follows the pattern of the original wording.
+Stigler argues that influential economic interests seek regulations that reduce competition.1 for-word substitution, it often follows the pattern of the original wording.
 Again you must indicate the borrowing with a footnote or endnote, usually combined with an introduction that also attributes the paraphrase.
 Here is a paraphrase of the sample quotation from Stigler: